Hey-akhilhere/DelishDash/README.md

   - Loads -> API -> Render
   - Loads -> Render -> API -> Render
 - Second Approach is best for better UX.

+# React Class Component Life cycle

+- When the class is loaded : constructor is called first then render method is called after rendering then component did mount is called.

+# Mounting phase in React
+- React has two phases in mounting - 1.
+Render phase 2.
+Commit Phase
+- Render phase consists of constructor calling and rendering
+- In commit phase react updates DOM and component did mount is called.
+- To improve the performance, react batches the rendering phase of instances and then do the DOM manipulation.